-The Ukrainian banking sector has a two-tier structure made up of the National Bank of Ukraine (the "NBU") and commercial banks of various types and forms of ownership.
-The banks act in accordance with the Constitution of Ukraine, the Civil Code of Ukraine; the Commercial Code of Ukraine, the Law of Ukraine On the National Bank of Ukraine dated 20 May 1999 (the National Bank Law), the Law of Ukraine On Banks and Banking Activity dated 7 December 2000 (the Banking Law), and the Law of Ukraine On Financial Services and State Regulation of the Financial Services Markets dated 12 July 2001 for non-banking financial services, the Ukrainian legislation on joint stock companies and other business entities, as well as the NBU regulations and their respective constituent documents.
-In 2015 the NBU together with other financial regulators (the Financial Services Commission and the National Securities and Stock Market Commission) adopted a comprehensive program of reforming the financial services markets by 2020, which includes significant reforms in the regulation of the Ukrainian banking sector.
+The Ukrainian banking sector has a two-tier structure comprising:

+- the National Bank of Ukraine (the "NBU"); and - commercial banks of various types and forms of ownership.

+Ukrainian banks act in accordance with:

+- the Constitution of Ukraine; - the Civil Code of Ukraine: - the Commercial Code of Ukraine; - the Law of Ukraine On the National Bank of Ukraine dated 20 May 1999 (the "National Bank Law"); - the Law of Ukraine On Banks and Banking Activity dated 7 December 2000 (the "Banking Law"); - the Law of Ukraine On Financial Services and State Regulation of the Financial Services Markets dated 12 July 2001 (as long as non-banking financial services are concerned); and - the Ukrainian legislation on joint stock companies and other business entities, as well as the NBU regulations and their respective constituent documents.

+In 2015, the NBU, together with the Financial Services Commission and the National Securities and Stock Market Commission, adopted a comprehensive program of reforming the financial services markets by 2020, which includes significant reforms in the regulation of the Ukrainian banking sector.